-The following text was published as part of the Humanitarian Response Plan 2021.
+The following text is based on the Humanitarian Response Plan 2021.

 A protracted protection crisis facing women, men, boys and girls continues in the occupied Palestinian territory (oPt), leaving many Palestinians struggling to live a life with dignity.
 It is driven by Israel’s military occupation, including the blockade on the Gaza Strip, insufficient respect for international law, continuing internal Palestinian political divisions, and recurrent escalations of hostilities between Israel and Palestinian armed groups.

-Prolonged electricity blackouts of about 12 hours a day negatively affect the delivery of essential services and increase the domestic burden on women and girls, while unresolved divisions between Hamas and the Fatah-led PA undermine the payment of salaries to civil servants, and the local authorities’ ability to meet the needs of the Gaza’s population in general.
-Combined, these factors have increased unemployment, which reached an historical high of over 49 per cent, in the second quarter of 2020, while further reducing the already low labour force participation rate.
+Prolonged electricity blackouts negatively affect the delivery of essential services and increase the domestic burden on women and girls, while unresolved divisions between Hamas and the Fatah-led PA undermine the payment of salaries to civil servants, and the local authorities’ ability to meet the needs of the Gaza’s population in general.
+Combined, these factors have increased unemployment, which reached an historical high of over 49 per cent in the second quarter of 2020 (in the context of COVID-19), while further reducing the already low labour force participation rate.

 In the West Bank, Palestinian households and communities in Area C, East Jerusalem and the H2 area of Hebron city face a coercive environment, due to a range of longstanding Israeli policies and practices.
 The restrictive and discriminatory planning regime applied in Area C and in East Jerusalem prevents Palestinians from addressing basic housing, livelihood and service needs.
 The Israeli authorities regularly demolish, seize or force Palestinians to demolished homes and other structures for lack of building permits, which are often impossible to obtain.
 Further components of the coercive environment of continuing concern are attacks and intimidation by Israeli settlers, along with the Israeli authorities’ lack of adequate law enforcement; and movement restrictions.